“True education enables us to love life and opens us to the fullness of life.” Pope Francis

 Before progressing on to their GCSE studies, students will have a firm grasp of key concepts and issues that are central to the study of religion, including: living in a multicultural society, forms of interpretation, diversity of religion, the early Church, covenants, sacraments and vocations.

 Pupils complete class work that develops a range of skills such as analysis, empathy, evaluation, debating and application of different Christian teachings and viewpoints.
 Pupils’ work is marked by teachers every two to three weeks.
-Pupils also complete two graded tasks every half term, with a test or assessment at the end of every term.
+Pupils also complete two graded tasks every half term, with an assessment at the end of every term.
 Pupils are expected to reach or to surpass their target minimum grade.